kafkorama/addon-authorization-portal/README.md

 | `/etc/migratorydata/addons/authorization-hub` | `RPM` or `DEB` Linux package         |

-The add-on is automatically enabled the parameter [Entitlement](http://localhost:1313/docs/migratorydata/configuration/core-parameters/#entitlement) of the MigratoryData server is set on `JWT`.
+The add-on is automatically enabled the parameter [Entitlement](http://localhost:1313/docs/migratorydata/configuration/core-parameters/#entitlement) of the MigratoryData server is set on `HUB`.

+> Entitlement = HUB

 ### Modifying the add-on